 How to find memory leaks in Delphi?

-This tutorial demonstrates the way to look for memory leaks and other resources leaks in applications, written in Delphi.
+This tutorial demonstrates the way to detect memory leaks and other resources leaks in applications, written in Delphi.

 Deleaker can work either as a standalone application, or as a RAD Studio extension.
 Deleaker Standalone is convenient, for example, if RAD Studio is not installed.